-Students, artists, sound designers, producers, gamers, composers and musicians gain experience and insights into the innovative use of sound, practices, composition, experimentation, performance and production in art and design.
+Students, artists, sound designers, producers, gamers, composers and musicians will gain interactive experiences and expertise into the innovative use of sound, best practices composition, experimentation, performance and production in art and design.

 The Summer Sound Intensive concludes with a public presentation of final projects produced in the program.

 - Gain an understanding of the basics of acoustic communication, psychoacoustics, and soundscapes.

 - Explore techniques in recording sound on location, environmental sound, film production sound, and creative sound effect recording.